Bertinus/ActiveDrugCombination/README.md

 SMILES have been downloaded from from https://pubchem.ncbi.nlm.nih.gov/pc_fetch/pc_fetch.cgi after creating a list of all CIDs with ````save_CID_list.py````

+We also use the Drug Repurposing Knowledge Graph from https://github.com/gnn4dr/DRKG

 ## Environment setup

 Set up a conda environment for the project using the provided specification file: